SEO Content Writing:

 Do you see the problem with that?

-Today, content needs to address the entirety of the topic, and that's where artificial technology and machine learning technology comes into the content creation process.
+Today, content needs to address the entirety of the topic, and that's where artificial intelligence and machine learning technology come into the content creation process.

 When we enter the query into Content Fusion, our AI content optimization feature, we see a list of 20 must-use topics to cover in the content.